 The Law: The Sixteenth Amendment provides that Congress shall have the power to lay and collect taxes on income, from whatever source derived, without apportionment among the several states, and without regard to any census or enumeration.
-The Sixteenth Amendment was ratified by forty states, including Ohio (which became a state in 1803; see Bowman v.
+The Sixteenth Amendment was ratified by forty states, including Ohio (which became a state in 1803); see Bowman v.
 United States, 920 F. Supp.
 623 n.1 (E.D.
 Pa.
 1995) (discussing the 1953 joint Congressional resolution that confirmed Ohio’s status as a state retroactive to 1803), and issued by proclamation in 1913.
 Shortly thereafter, two other states also ratified the Amendment.
-Under Article V of the Constitution, only three?fourths of the states are needed to ratify an Amendment.
+Under Article V of the Constitution, only three-fourths of the states are needed to ratify an Amendment.
 There were enough states ratifying the Sixteenth Amendment even without Ohio to complete the number needed for ratification.
-Furthermore, after the Sixteenth Amendment was ratified, the Supreme Court upheld the constitutionality of the income tax laws enacted subsequent to ratification of the Sixteenth Amendment.
+Furthermore, after the Sixteenth Amendment was ratified, the Supreme Court upheld the constitutionality of the income tax laws.
 Brushaber v.
 Union Pacific R.R., 240 U.S. 1 (1916).
-Since that time, the courts have consistently upheld the constitutionality of the federal income tax.
+Since then, courts have consistently upheld the constitutionality of the federal income tax.

 Relevant Case Law:

 Sochia v.
 Commissioner, 23 F.3d 941 (5th Cir.
-1994) – the court held that defendant’s appeals, which made Sixteenth Amendment challenges to income tax legislation, were frivolous and warranted sanctions.
+1994) – the 5th Circuit held that defendant’s appeals, which made Sixteenth Amendment challenges to income tax legislation, were frivolous and warranted sanctions.

 Miller v.
 United States, 868 F.2d 236, 241 (7th Cir.
-1989) (per curiam) – the court imposed sanctions on the taxpayer for advancing a “patently frivolous” position and stated, “We find it hard to understand why the long and unbroken line of cases upholding the constitutionality of the sixteenth amendment generally, Brushaber v.
+1989) (per curiam) – the 7th Circuit imposed sanctions on Miller for advancing a “patently frivolous” position, stating, “We find it hard to understand why the long and unbroken line of cases upholding the constitutionality of the sixteenth amendment generally, Brushaber v.
 Union Pacific Railroad Company . . . and those specifically rejecting the argument advanced in The Law That Never Was, have not persuaded Miller and his compatriots to seek a more effective forum for airing their attack on the federal income tax structure.”

 United States v.
 Stahl, 792 F.2d 1438 (9th Cir.
-1986) – the court stated that “the Secretary of State’s certification under authority of Congress that the sixteenth amendment has been ratified by the requisite number of states and has become part of the Constitution is conclusive upon the courts” and the court upheld Stahl’s conviction for failure to file returns and for making a false statement.
+1986) – the 9th Circuit, upholding Stahl’s conviction for failure to file returns and for making a false statement, stated that “the Secretary of State’s certification under authority of Congress that the sixteenth amendment has been ratified by the requisite number of states and has become part of the Constitution is conclusive upon the courts.”

 United States v.
 Foster, 789 F.2d 457 (7th Cir.
 1986) – the 7th Circuit, rejecting Foster’s claim that the Sixteenth Amendment was never properly ratified, affirmed his conviction for tax evasion, failing to file a return, and filing a false W-4 statement.

 Knoblauch v.
 Commissioner, 749 F.2d 200, 201 (5th Cir.
-1984) – the court rejected as “totally without merit” the contention that the Sixteenth Amendment was not constitutionally adopted and imposed monetary sanctions against Knoblauch based on the frivolousness of his appeal.
+1984) – the 5th Circuit rejected as “totally without merit” the contention that the Sixteenth Amendment was not constitutionally adopted and imposed monetary sanctions against Knoblauch based on the frivolousness of his appeal.

 7. Contention: The Sixteenth Amendment does not authorize a direct non-apportioned federal income tax on United States citizens.

 The Law: The constitutionality of the Sixteenth Amendment has invariably been upheld when challenged.
 Numerous courts have both implicitly and explicitly recognized that the Sixteenth Amendment authorizes a non-apportioned direct income tax on United States citizens and that the federal tax laws are valid as applied.
-The IRS warned taxpayers of the consequences of attempting to pursue a claim on these grounds in Notice 2010-33, 2010-17 I.R.B.
-609.
+In Notice 2010-33, 2010-17 I.R.B.
+609, the IRS warned taxpayers of the consequences of attempting to pursue a claim on these grounds.

 Relevant Case Law:

 United States v.
 Collins, 920 F.2d 619, 629 (10th Cir.
-1990) – the court found defendant’s argument that the Sixteenth Amendment does not authorize a direct, non-apportioned tax on United States citizens to be “devoid of any arguable basis in law.”
+1990) – the 10th Circuit found defendant’s argument that the Sixteenth Amendment does not authorize a direct, non-apportioned tax on United States citizens “devoid of any arguable basis in law.”

 In re Becraft, 885 F.2d 547, 548-49 (9th Cir.
 1989) – the 9th Circuit, rejecting the taxpayer’s frivolous position that the Sixteenth Amendment does not authorize a direct non-apportioned income tax, affirmed the failure to file conviction.

 Broughton v.
 United States, 632 F.2d 706 (8th Cir.
 1980); United States v.
 Troyer, 113 A.F.T.R.2d (RIA) 2014-387 (D. Wyo.
 2013); United States v.
 Hockensmith, 104 A.F.T.R.2d (RIA) 2009-5133 (M.D.
 Pa.
 2009); Stearman v.
 Commissioner, T.C.
 Memo.
 2005-39, 89 T.C.M.
 (CCH) 823 (2005).